Nineteenth hole

 In golf, the nineteenth hole is a slang term for a pub, bar, or restaurant on or near the golf course, very often the clubhouse itself.
-A standard round of golf has only eighteen holes of play.
-An alternate term for a bar is a "watering hole;" thus, by extension, continuing the day after 18 holes of golf at a watering hole makes the bar a "nineteenth hole."
+A standard round of golf has only eighteen (18) holes of play.
+An alternate term for a bar is a "watering hole"; thus, by extension, continuing the day after 18 holes of golf at a watering hole makes the bar a "nineteenth hole".
 The concept is similar to Après-ski in skiing.
 The R&A has called the Jigger Inn, which overlooks the 17th Road Hole on the Old Course in St Andrews, Scotland, "Arguably the most famous 19th hole in the world", while Golf Monthly has also called it "the most famous 19th hole in golf".

-The 19th hole on miniature golf courses is often a hole in which if a hole-in-one is scored, one receives a free game.